9 College Essay Topics to Avoid at ALL COSTS

 Here are a few examples of essay topics within this vein that might actually work if executed properly.

-- Maybe you were considered the unathletic genius at your old school.
+- Maybe you were considered the unathletic nerd at your old school.
 And, when you transferred to a new school after moving, you made a concerted effort to shed this persona by trying out for various sports and becoming a well-rounded person overall.

 - Perhaps you moved to a different environment where your personal views or beliefs were challenged.
 Whether you ended up learning more about views you once disagreed with or you reaffirmed what you previously thought, this experience is an interesting topic which places the move as an ancillary detail rather than the main topic.